List of Playboy Playmates of 1956: November

 Betty Blue (August 14, 1931 – August 23, 2000) was an American model and actress, and was Playboy magazine's Playmate of the Month for the November 1956 issue.
 Her centerfold was photographed by Hal Adams.

 December

-Lisa Winters (born March 6, 1937) is an American model and actress.
+Lisa Winters (born May 18, 1936, as Marie Perry in Pompano Beach, Florida) is an American model and actress.
 She is Playboy magazine's Playmate of the Month for its December 1956 issue and later named as the magazine's first Playmate of the Year for 1957.
+Winters would pose only for Yeager because she felt too shy to be naked in front of any male photographer.

 She also worked as a secretary for Hugh Hefner in Chicago's Playboy offices.
 She starred in two films; her first film was with her Playboy photographer Bunny Yeager, and named Bunny Yeager's Nude Camera (1963); her second film, in which she starred under her real name, Marie Perry, was named Intimate Diary of Artists' Models.
 Both films are rated R for nudity.